EmeryCSI/CSI_250S23_Lab2/README.md

 # Assignment Title Lab 2 Enumerable methods and Bootstrap

-## Purpose - The goal of this assignment is to develop your undserstanding of:
+## Purpose - The goal of this assignment is to develop your understanding of:
-- The Model View Controller design pattern
+- The methods available for filtering data that are part of the Enumerable class
-- The Services Collection and Dependency Injection
+- Bootstrap to create responsive and professional looking UI

 # Instructions